-At Therapy and Wellness Connection, we’ve built a team of therapists, educators and other professionals who are experienced, skilled and passionate about their purpose.
-We offer speech, occupational, physical and behavioral therapy to young adults and children with disabilities.
-We don’t want “our kids” sitting on the sidelines.
-We pride ourselves on providing the tools they need to safely and successfully pursue a life without limitations.
+At Therapy and Wellness Connection, we’ve built a team of therapists, educators and other skilled professionals who are passionate about their purpose.
+We offer speech therapy, occupational therapy, physical therapy and behavioral therapy to children and young adults disabilities.
+Our kids DON'T sit on the sidelines!
+We provide the tools they need to live a life without limitations.

 Our knowledgeable staff is available to answer whatever questions you have about the therapy process, special courses and groups, insurance coverage and more.
 Many who are new to our clinic do share some of the same questions initially.